 Why volunteer for The Access Project?

-The Access Project is looking for volunteers to support disadvantaged young people aged 14-18 for 1 hour a week from Sept 2020 with their academic studies, through their easy-to-use dedicated online platform.
+The Access Project is looking for volunteers to support disadvantaged young people aged 14-18 for 1 hour a week with their academic studies, through their easy-to-use dedicated online platform.

 No prior experience necessary, full training provided.